-While not possible to break down the different presentation formats by socio-demographic influences, it is possible using an ANOVA analysis to see where there are interactions between different variables.
-For example, an ANOVA analysis for the mean error in rain confidence shows that there is no interaction between the information content of the presentation format (e.g. deterministic, symbol, probability) and the age or gender of the participant, but there is with their qualification (see Supplementary Material).
-Palue of <2.2e-16, see Section 2 of the Supplementary Material).
-Initial analysis suggests subtle differences between participants who have previously been taught or learnt about uncertainty compared to those who have not (see Section 4, Supplementary Material), further analysis could explore this in more detail at the level of individual questions.
+While it is not possible to break down the different presentation formats by socio-demographic influences, it is possible using an ANOVA analysis to see where there are interactions between different variables.
+For example, an ANOVA analysis for the mean error in rain confidence shows that there is no interaction between the information content of the presentation format (e.g. deterministic, symbol, probability) and the age or gender of the participant, but there is with their qualification (P value of $< 2.2 \times 10^{-16}$; see Sect.
+S2 of the Supplement).
+Initial analysis suggests subtle differences between participants who have previously been taught or learnt about uncertainty compared to those who have not (see Sect.
+S4, Supplement), and further analysis could explore this in more detail at the level of individual questions.

-A full exploration of socio-demographic effects for both choice and confidence question types for rainfall and temperature forecasts is beyond the scope of this paper, but we propose that further work could address this and indeed the dataset is available to do so.
-However, we would note for those sceptical that the provision of probabilistic forecasts would only lead to poorer decisions from those with lower educational attainment, that while 86% of people who had attained a degree answered all four rainfall questions correctly when presented with the probability only, 69% of those who had attained GCSE level qualifications also answered all four questions correctly.
-In contrast, those with GCSE level qualifications only got 15% of the questions right when presented with the weather symbol.
+A full exploration of socio-demographic effects for both choice and confidence question types for rainfall and temperature forecasts is beyond the scope of this paper, but we propose that further work could address this, and indeed the dataset is available to do so.
+However, preliminary analysis points to unnecessary scepticism that the provision of probabilistic forecasts would lead to poorer decisions for those with lower educational attainment; when presented with the probability only, 69 % of participants with GCSE-level qualifications answered all four questions correctly (compared to 86 % of participants who had attained a degree).
+In contrast, participants with GCSE-level qualifications only got 15% of the questions right when presented with the weather symbol.

-5. Conclusions
+5 Conclusions

 This study used an online game to build on the current literature and further our understanding of the ability of participants to make decisions using probabilistic rainfall and temperature forecasts presented in different ways and containing different complexities of probabilistic information.
-Employing an online game proved to be a useful format for both maximising participation in a research exercise and widening public engagement in uncertainty in weather forecasting.
+Employing an online game proved to be a useful format for both maximizing participation in a research exercise and widening public engagement in uncertainty in weather forecasting.

-Eosco (2010) states the necessity of considering visualisations as sitting within a larger context, and we followed that recommendation by isolating the presentation format from the potential influence of the television or web forecast platform where it exists.
+Eosco (2010) states the necessity of considering visualizations as sitting within a larger context, and we followed that recommendation by isolating the presentation format from the potential influence of the television or web forecast platform where it exists.
 However, these results should be taken in the context of their online game setting - in reality the probability of precipitation and the temperature forecasts would likely be set alongside wider forecast information, and therefore it is conceivable that this might influence decision-making ability.
 Further, this study only accounts for those participants who are computer-literate, which might influence our results.

-We find that participants provided with the probability of precipitation on average scored better than those without it, especially those who were presented with only the 'weather symbol' deterministic forecast.
+We find that participants provided with the probability of precipitation on average scored better than those without it, especially those who were presented with only the "weather symbol" deterministic forecast.
 This demonstrates that most people provided with information on uncertainty are able to make use of this additional information.
-Adding a graphical presentation format alongside (a bar) did not appear to help or hinder the interpretation of the probability, though the bar formats without the numerical probability alongside aided decision-making, which is thought to could be linked to the game design which asked participants to select a satellite button to state how sure they were that the rain / temperature threshold would be met.
+Adding a graphical presentation format alongside (a bar) did not appear to help or hinder the interpretation of the probability, though the bar formats without the numerical probability alongside aided decision-making, which is thought to be linked to the game design which asked participants to select a satellite button to state how sure they were that the rain-temperature threshold would be met.